seyramgabriel/brokencrystals/README.md

 * Click "Install" on the top right corner
 * Scroll down and check the restart option.

-If Jenkins becomes inaccessible, go to the terminal and start the Jenkins container with this command ```docker start container-id```
+If Jenkins becomes inaccessible, go to the terminal and start the Jenkins container with this command ```docker start jenkins-container-id```

 **eg.**
 ```